norm/whatnext/README.md

 # What next?

-Document your tasks in Markdown files, using ["standard"][sn] notation:
+Document your tasks in Markdown files, using an expanded version of the original [GitHub task list notation][sn]:

 ```markdown
 - [ ] open, this task is outstanding